 One reason I loved Pennsylvania was because it had the best trail town so far.
 Boiling Springs was beautiful and had great restaurants.

-Lastly, I loved PA for the food.
-Timbers Restaurant just before the halfway point had an amazing breakfast and was super hiker friendly.
+Lastly, I loved Pennsylvania for the food.
+Timbers Restaurant just before the halfway point had an amazing breakfast and was super hiker-friendly.
 The fresh-cut fries at the half-gallon challenge were amazing.
 The $5 burger night at the ski resort was delicious.
 And Delaware Water Gap had some great offerings at the Sycamore Grill and the bakery with the $3 hot dog and apple pie combo.

-Despite all my trials with the terrain and the weather, I have to remember all the great parts of my time in PA.
+Despite all my trials with the terrain and the weather, I have to remember all the great parts of my time in Pennsylvania.
 It really wasn’t bad at all.

-I couldn’t talk about PA without mentioning The Doyle.
+I couldn’t talk about Pennsylvania without mentioning The Doyle.
 Though I didn’t stay there, I saw enough of the rooms and facility to know I would have hated staying there.
-But I did have some amazingly good food and cheap beer at the bar and I loved talking to Vicky with her quick wit and smart mouth.
+But I did have some amazingly good food and cheap beer at the bar and I loved talking to Vicky, with her quick wit and smart mouth.